GetJobber/Jobber-AppTemplate-React/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 For more information on Heroku, visit the [Heroku Dev Center](https://devcenter.heroku.com/).

+## Need help or have and idea?

+Please follow one of these [issue templates](https://github.com/GetJobber/Jobber-AppTemplate-React/issues/new/choose) if you'd like to submit a bug or request a feature.

 ## License